Suits Me® Simplified: Banking 101

 If you’re looking for a new job opportunity, there are some important personal finance points you should consider first.

 People change jobs for a variety of different reasons.
-Some people are after a better salary, others for better opportunities and then there are those who want to find a better balance between their work life and their personal life.
+Some people seek a higher salary or better opportunities.
+Others aim to achieve a healthier balance between work and personal life.
 There are also those that simply feel they need a change.

-Whatever your reasons for moving from one job to another, you should take the time to consider how your personal finances will be affected first.
+Before changing jobs, consider how it will impact your finances.
 Changing jobs can be exciting, but it won’t always work out the way we hope.
 So, here are some important things to consider before moving jobs.

 Your Notice Period and Your New Starting Date